 Dolphins are larger than porpoises and have cone-shaped rather than spade-shaped teeth.
-They have a dorsal fin shaped like a wave, instead of the porpoises’ triangular fin, and often have a beak-shaped nose which porpoises never do.
+They have a dorsal fin shaped like a wave, instead of the porpoise's triangular fin, and often have a beak-shaped nose which porpoises never do.

-One of the greatest threats to dolphins is accidental entanglement in fishing gear – which can cause them to drown.
+One of the biggest threats to dolphins is accidental entanglement in fishing gear – which can cause them to drown.
 Known as bycatch, this causes the deaths of more than 300,000 cetaceans (dolphins, porpoises and whales) every year.

-The freshwater dolphin is vulnerable to human activities.
-It is at risk from man-made structures such as dams and barrages, which restrict its movement and affect its access to prey and suitable habitat.
+The freshwater dolphin is threatened by chemical pollution in rivers, lakes and estuaries, and at risk from man-made structures like dams and barrages, which restrict its movement and affect its access to prey and suitable habitat.

 In 2004, WWF helped to re-establish the natural flow of water between Tian'e-zhou lake and the Yangtze river for the first time in 50 years.
 This has boosted the level and quality of the water in the lake, which is home to the Yangtze finless porpoise.
 This now allows the natural migration of fish during their breeding season.